agadewar/terraform-new/README.md

 		3. ./update_all.sh dev

 	3. Deploy Canopy containers
+		1. Remove any existing ".terraform" folder if copying from an existing folder and this is new non-existing infrastructure
+	    2. Edit "terraform/dev/database/main.tf"
+		    1. Edit "terraform { backend {} }" as needed
+		    2. Edit "locals { * }" as needed
-		1. cd /c/projects-sapience/terraform/dev/canopy
+		3. cd /c/projects-sapience/terraform/dev/canopy
-		2. terraform init
+		4. terraform init
-		3. terraform apply
+		5. terraform apply